-An 80 year old family apple butter recipe adapted for the slow cooker.
-With just a few simple ingredients, this crock pot apple butter recipe will have your home smelling like a slice of autumn heaven!
+An 80-year-old family apple butter recipe adapted for the slow cooker.
+With just a few simple ingredients, this slow cooker apple butter recipe will have your home smelling like a slice of autumn heaven!

 Growing up, everyone around me knew what I meant when I told them it was, “Apple Butter Weekend.”
 For over 80 years, my family has gathered together to peel, chop and cook apples in a mongo copper pot over an open fire.
 Some of my most nostalgic childhood memories reside in this tradition.

 After canning the apple butter, we’d have dozens and dozens of jars to work through and giveaway for the next 12 months until we gathered again to make a fresh batch.
 Apple butter has been part of my pantry all my life.
 Even as a scrappy college student, you could find a few jars toted around with me no matter where I lived.